-Welcome to episode #067 of the SDS Podcast.
+Welcome to episode #067 of the Super Data Science Podcast.
 Here we go!

 Today's guest is Vice President of Research at Sentient AI, Risto Miikkulainen

 Where is the world of AI going?
 With developments happening so quickly, it can be hard to keep up.
 Join industry veteran and practitioner Risto Miikkulainen in today's value-packed episode to learn about the latest developments and the direction in which the field is leading the world.

 Risto will share details of the exciting real use cases Sentient AI is carrying out using the latest cutting edge AI technology available.
 You will also learn the difference between evolutionary algorithms and reinforcement learning algorithms and get some ideas for further resources to stay on top of this fast-moving field.